Have a read on below at some quick stats and facts on the Houston Texans to get you started:

 Where did the Houston Texans finish the season?

-The Texans finished first in the American Football Conference South division, in the 2019 NFL season.
+The Houston Texans finished third in the AFC South and 14th in the AFC.

 How many games did the Houston Texans win?

-The Houston Texans won 10 games in the 2019 NFL season.
+The Houston Texans won four games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: